 Understanding Marijuana Plants

-Marijuana plants are considered as dioecious, which means that the reproductive organs of male and female appear differently.
+Marijuana plants are considered dioecious, which means that the reproductive organs of males and females appear differently.
 Distinguishing the male and female plants is important.
 Growers need to isolate the females away from the females.
 If you want to be able to reproduce these plants, then you must introduce male into your garden.
 This can cause your female plants to create seeds, a process called pollination.

 One of the importance of sexing marijuana plants is that it helps in developing new genetics.
 This is why you’ll find a lot of cannabis strains that are being sold in the market today.
 Different strains come from different parents, thus, different genes.
 If you want to be able to produce high-quality genes, then one of the first steps that you need to do is to determine the sex of your cannabis plants.

 Sexing marijuana plants also help in gathering seeds and growing sinsemilla.
-It’s vital that you know how to separate the male from the female.
+You must know how to separate the male from the female.
 You want your garden to be orderly as much as possible to ensure that the plants can reproduce successfully.

 Sexing Marijuana Plants

 Many people thought that you couldn’t determine the plant’s sex or gender, not until the flowering stage.
 This is incorrect since, even during the pre-flowering stage, the plant can reveal its sex.
 Yes, during the vegetative stage, you can already determine the sex of the plants.
 You can determine its sex as soon as 3 to 4 weeks after the germination of male plants.
 Meanwhile, you can determine the sex of the female from 4 to 6 weeks.